-This page offers a summary of the process for conducting life cycle assessments as outlined in the Techno-Economic Assessment & Life Cycle Assessment Guidelines for CO2 Utilization (Version 1.1) published by the Global CO2 Initiative.
-Please note that the guidance offered on this page is primarily tailored toward carbon capture and utilization technologies, although the general framework can be adapted to any technology.
+This page offers a summary of the process for conducting life cycle assessments (LCAs) as outlined in the Techno-Economic Assessment & Life Cycle Assessment Guidelines for CO2 Utilization (Version 2.0) published by the Global CO2 Initiative.
+Please note that the guidance offered on this page is primarily tailored toward carbon capture and utilization (CCU) technologies although the general framework can be adapted to any technology.

-If you are conducting your own life cycle assessment (LCA), you may find value in reading through this page to gain a high-level understanding of the process and then using the guidelines document to guide the actual study.
-Our template and instructional videos may also be useful for you.
+If you are conducting your own life cycle assessment, you may find value in reading through this page to gain a high-level understanding of the process and then using the guidelines document directly to complete the study.
+Our templates and instructional videos may also be useful when conducting the study.

 High-level standards for conducting LCAs are set by ISO 14040 and ISO 14044.
-The Global CO2 Initiative’s guidelines are consistent with the ISO ones but offer a framework for assessment that is more uniquely tailored to carbon capture and utilization technologies.
-The primary steps for the LCA framework discussed on this page are shown in the graphic below.
+The Global CO2 Initiative’s guidelines are consistent with the ISO standards but offer guidance that is more uniquely tailored to carbon capture and utilization technologies.
+The primary steps within the LCA framework are shown in the graphic below.

 Once the goal and scope for the study are defined, the practitioner can collect necessary inventory data.
 This data is then analyzed as part of the impact assessment, which translates the inventory data into quantified environmental impact metrics.
-The iterative interpretation phase takes place throughout the study to update the goal and scope as the availability or unavailability of particular inventory data becomes clear.
-Once the study satisfies the goal, results can be used to help designers or companies develop and improve products, plan for necessary changes to meet regulatory requirements, make relevant policies, advertise and promote products, and more.
+The iterative interpretation phase takes place throughout the study to update the goal and scope as it becomes clear whether the purpose of the study can be fulfilled.
+Once the study satisfies the goal, results can be used to help a variety of stakeholders develop and improve products, plan for necessary changes to meet regulatory requirements, make relevant policies, advertise and promote products, and more.

 Consistent guidance for conducting LCAs is important for standardizing results and allowing for “apples-to-apples” comparisons across technologies.
-LCA is particularly important for carbon capture, utilization, and storage (CCUS) technologies as they can only be viable if they offer environmental benefits compared to their fossil fuel-dependent alternatives.
-Using LCA helps identify and avoid the shifting of environmental burdens from one environmental impact category to another and/or from one stage to other stages of a product’s life cycle.
+LCA is particularly important for carbon capture, utilization, and storage (CCUS) technologies as it is vital to know if and how they offer environmental benefits compared to their fossil fuel-dependent alternatives.
+In addition to characterizing benefits and identifying potential areas of improvement, using LCA helps identify and avoid the shifting of environmental burdens from one environmental impact category to another or from one stage to other stages of a product’s life cycle.

 Identifying a Goal for the Assessment

-LCA goals are of the utmost importance as they guide the rest of the study.
-While LCA cannot determine whether a product is “sustainable” or “green” without separately imposed definitions or thresholds for these concepts, it can provide important information relating to how products relate to each other in terms of environmental impacts.
+LCA goals guide the rest of the study.
+While LCA cannot determine whether a product is “sustainable” or “green” without separately imposed definitions or thresholds for these concepts, it can provide important information about how products relate to each other in terms of environmental impacts.
 LCA can also identify environmental hotspots for a technology and help uncover effective strategies for reducing those impacts.

 The goal of the study explicitly states how the study will be used to accomplish these ends.
-Common goals for carbon capture and utilization (CCU) LCAs include determining environmental benefits relative to fossil-based benchmark products, seeking environmental hotspots for technology developers to address, and quantifying environmental impacts that customers are likely to care about when making purchasing decisions.
+Common goals for CCU LCAs include determining environmental benefits relative to fossil-based benchmark products, seeking environmental hotspots for technology developers to address, and quantifying environmental impacts that customers are likely to care about when making purchasing decisions.

 Setting the Scope